malith-perera/EC/README.md

 # Extended C

-Extended C is a cross platform library and tools set for writing C programs with easy to use variables, arrays, lists, queues and stacks and gain their related functions without additional coding.
-It also help you to develop programs with objects in mind in pure C. Also you can manage memory automatically without leaks if you are interested in.
+Extended C is a cross platform library and tools set for writing C programs with easy to use variables, arrays, lists, queues and stacks and gain their related functions without additional work.
+It also help you to develop programs with objects in mind with C. Also you can manage memory automatically without leaks if you are interested in.
+Furthermore there is great opportunity to you to optimize performance in your code.

 As a simple example think you need to create a list of students in a classroom.

 ### Example:

->*EC_LIST_ALL(Student, student_vars)*
+>*EC_LIST_FUNCTIONS(Student, student_vars)*

 With this line of code above where student_vars simply a set of variables which define student like name, index_no, age, grade etc... ,